-The good news is, now more than ever, financial professionals can help you set up a solo 401(k).
+Businesses with sole proprietor, partnership and limited liability corporation (LLC) ownership structures may participate in a solo 401(k) plan given they meet the eligibility requirements.
+Financial professionals can help you set up a solo 401(k).
 Make sure to plan to have an account open with some contributions by Dec.
 31 of the year you intend to begin.

-Funding a Traditional IRA
+Fund a Traditional IRA

-If you’re not a small business owner, that’s OK.
-There are other ways to save for retirement without a 401(k).
-To start, an investment retirement account (IRA) is an account set up through a financial institution that allows an individual to save for retirement with tax-free growth.
+A traditional investment retirement account (IRA) is an account set up through a financial institution that allows an individual to save for retirement with tax-free growth.
 With an IRA you can do the following:

-• Contribute up to $5,500 annually ($6,500 if you’re age 50-plus).
+• Contribute up to $6,500 annually ($7,500 if you’re age 50-plus).

-• Have an IRA for both you and your spouse offering the opportunity to set aside as much as $11,000 in tax-deferred savings each year.
+• Have an IRA for both you and your spouse offering the opportunity to set aside as much as $13,000 in tax-deferred savings each year.

 • Not pay any tax on dollars you invest or interest you earn until you withdraw money from the account.

 One of the major perks of 401(k) plans is that the deposits are immediately taken out of your paycheck and set into the account, which prevents you from spending the money or having to take action to save.
-However, you can do this with an IRA too.
+However, you can do this with an IRA, too.
 You can set up a direct deposit from your paycheck to an IRA or other type of investment account.

-Benefits of a Roth IRA
+Open a Roth IRA

 What’s even better?
 You could very well be in a higher tax bracket by the time you reach retirement than when you start at a young age.
-So when you take your tax-free withdrawals from your Roth IRA you’ll have saved money on taxes.
+So, when you take your tax-free withdrawals from your Roth IRA, you’ll have saved money on taxes.

 Talk to a Financial Professional